mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 When an origin is resolved into multiple IP addresses (peers), this directive specifies the algorithm to choose which one to use.
 The valid values are:
 * round_robin : Rotate all the peers sequentially.
 This is the default setting which tries to evenly distribute the origin traffic on all the peers.
 * consistent_hash : Another way to distribute the origin traffic, based on hash value of the URL.
+If the origin server has cache, this option should help with the hit ratio.
 * sorted_list : Select the peer based on the probed network quality.
 When the origin peers are geographically distributed (such as another CDN), this option should be helpful to ensure consistent performance.